 Fractures, most commonly the result of injury, typically take a few months to fully heal.
 If, for some reason, they don’t fully heal, this is called a fracture nonunion.
-Avascular necrosis (AVN), or osteonecrosis (ON), is a bone disease that occurs when bone doesn’t have the ability to maintain itself so it begins to die.
+Avascular necrosis (AVN), or osteonecrosis (ON), is a bone disease that occurs when the bone doesn’t have the ability to maintain itself so it begins to die.
 The patient we will discuss today, unfortunately, had both a fracture nonunion and AVN.

 Stem cells are involved, at some level, with both fracture nonunion and AVM.
 For example, the stem cell content in the bone correlates with the bone’s healing ability.
 In other words, fewer stem cells equal less bone-healing ability and bone issues are more likely to occur (e.g., fracture nonunions and AVN).
 Hence, getting more stem cells into the bone can help address the damaged tissue and help the bone help itself.